 - Click "Create Export".

 Using this method, you can export all our Playlists, Radio Stations and Tracks as CSV files, and our music as MP3 files.

 Transfer Music from Android to iTunes

 You can also transfer your downloaded tracks from your Android device to your PC or straight into your iTunes library using Droid Transfer.

-Droid Transfer is a program for Windows PC which allows you to explore all the data on your Android device and copy it to your computer.
-With it, you can copy text messages, contacts, photos and more.
+Droid Transfer is a program for Windows PC which allows you to view and copy music and other files between your Android device and your computer.

 In order for Droid Transfer to be able to copy your Google Play Music, you'll firstly need to make sure it's downloaded to the device, rather than stored in the cloud.
 To download music in Google Play Music to your Android, tap the 3 dots next to an album, then tap Download.

 Now let's see how to transfer your downloaded Google Play music from Android to iTunes...

 - Download Droid Transfer on your PC and the free Transfer Companion app on your Android.

 - Launch Droid Transfer and follow the on-screen steps to connect your Android via USB or Wi-Fi.